 With trendy technology, there’s always a backlash: case in point, the unplugged wedding.
 You’ve heard the pitch for a phone-free wedding: cell phones can be distracting, take away from the professional photography, and get in the way of the guests’ overall experience of your wedding day.

-And I get it: RegistryFinder’s etiquette expert Cheryl even wrote a guide to smartphone etiquette and the unplugged wedding trend back in 2014.
+And I get it: RegistryFinder’s etiquette expert Cheryl even wrote a guide to smartphone etiquette and the unplugged wedding trend.

 Idea #1: Go Beyond the Hashtag

 According to a Digital Etiquette Survey conducted by Wedding Paper Divas, 4 in 10 weddings encouraged social media use by providing a personalized wedding hashtag.
 But don’t forget Snapchat!
 Your grandma will probably have no idea what you’re talking about, but your friends will love capturing fun moments at your wedding with a customized filter designed for your day!

 Check out Snap My Wedding for details on how you can create your own custom filter using a template, or have one of their designers create something one-of-a-kind for your big day!

 Hashtags and Snapchat filters are great ways for guests to share images, especially with faraway guests who couldn’t travel to the wedding, and couples eager to see photos of their wedding before the professional photos are delivered.
 But broad social media platforms can also lead to problems: what if the bride and groom don’t want their wedding pictures posted for such a large audience, including people who may be hurt to have not been invited?

 Enter the wedding apps!
 Wedding Party App, Capsule and WedPics are apps designed for sharing photos and videos privately among you and your wedding guests.
 Click the links above to research the details and features of each app, and see which one is the best fit for your big day!